 Black Friday Incidents

-Several times, incidents have been reported during Black Friday sales.
-In 2008 a 34-year-old man, Walmart employee, died an hour after shoppers breached the doors and knocked him down at the shopping center in Valley Stream, Long Island.
+Several times incidents have been reported during Black Friday sales.
+In 2008 a 34-year-old man, a Walmart employee, died an hour after shoppers breached the doors and knocked him down at the shopping center in Valley Stream, Long Island.
 About two thousand people were waiting outside, and even when police attempted to help the victim, people continued to push the officers to get into the store.

-The list continues and unfortunately, many other incidents have been often registered during the craziness of the Black Friday buying season.
+The list continues, and unfortunately, many other incidents have been often registered during the craziness of the Black Friday buying season.

 Black Friday Marketing Strategies